jawsmartin/jawsmartin.github.io/_posts/2015-03-05-soccer-moms-rejoice.md

 While I have a lot of things I'd like to improve about Afterskoolz, I am, overall, very proud of the product I helped build; I believe it has bright future.

 At the moment I am writing this case-study, my designs are being handed over to developers with the hope that an Afterskoolz MVP (limited to Chicago-only) will be launched Summer 2015.
-I have also been working with Sal and Mustafa on possible social networking features, dedicated mobile apps, and API-based widgets.